GetOccasion/occasion-apidocs/source/includes/sdk/_payment_information.md

 [Square](https://squareup.com/) is a payment gateway much like the hundreds supported under Spreedly, but their closed platform must be implemented individually.

-To add a Square payment form to your application, we suggest using their iFrame payment method script, which you can find a guide on [here](https://docs.connect.squareup.com/articles/adding-payment-form).
+To add a Square payment form to your application, you must use their iFrame payment method script, which you can find a guide on [here](https://docs.connect.squareup.com/articles/adding-payment-form).

 The example shows a simplified version of the basic steps you'll have to take to implement this form in your application once the script has been added: